Ajith-Bondili/UFC-Fight-Predictor/README.md

 # UFC Fights EV Predictor

-**A simple React+TypeScript frontend showing weekly UFC fights with sportsbook odds, alongside my Python Elo‑based win probabilities & expected value (EV) model.
+A simple React + TypeScript frontend showing main UFC fight cards with sportsbook odds, alongside my Python Elo‑based win probabilities & expected value (EV) model.
 Positive‑EV fighters are highlighted in green; negative‑EV fighters in red.
 If both fighters have negative EV, both will be red.
 Screenshot below shows data from UFC 315.

-If you use this to place your own bets, please do so at your own discretion.**
+If you use this to place your own bets, please do so at your own discretion.

 <p align="center">
   <img src="./assets/ufc315_predictions.png" alt="UFC 315 Predictions UI" width="600"/>